Handling workplace issues is a tricky job. Are you able to resolve them invariably? No, right? No one really can!

 Sophie Meaney from Amberjack, suggested an efficient manner to rectify this issue.
 She says that the right way to go about it is by sending an official mail to that employee which will explain the whole situation to him in a polite way.

 If it continues, then you should send him a written warning for the same.
-If he is still ignoring the policies of the organisation, then having a face-to-face discussion is the only choice left.
+If he is still ignoring the policies of the organization, then having a face-to-face discussion is the only choice left.

 Don’t wait for the employees to notice it or a disaster to happen before making any budget allotment to the construction costs; instead, hire professionals right away!